tudor-malene/Easygrid/README.md

 #### Upgrading to 1.4.2
-- isolate all the changes you did to the easygrid section of the Config file and move them to /conf/EasygridConfig.groovy
+- isolate all the changes you did to the easygrid section of the Config file and move them to `/conf/EasygridConfig.groovy`
 - after that remove the entire easygrid section from Config
-- if you use the custom inline edit closures ( updateRowClosure, etc ) - the fist parameter of the closure will be the actual gridConfig object
+- if you use the custom inline edit closures (`updateRowClosure`, etc.) - the fist parameter of the closure will be the actual gridConfig object

 #### Upgrading to 1.4.0